Internet access: Natural disasters and access

 Natural disasters disrupt internet access in profound ways.
-This is important—not only for telecommunication companies who own the networks and the businesses who use them, but for emergency crew and displaced citizens as well.
+This is important—not only for telecommunication companies that own the networks and the businesses that use them, but for emergency crews and displaced citizens as well.
 The situation is worsened when hospitals or other buildings necessary for disaster response lose their connection.
-Knowledge gained from studying past internet disruptions by natural disasters could be put to use in planning or recovery.
+Knowledge gained from studying past internet disruptions caused by natural disasters could be put to use in planning or recovery.
 Additionally, because of both natural and man-made disasters, studies in network resiliency are now being conducted to prevent large-scale outages.

 One way natural disasters impact internet connection is by damaging end sub-networks (subnets), making them unreachable.
 A study on local networks after Hurricane Katrina found that 26% of subnets within the storm coverage were unreachable.
 At Hurricane Katrina's peak intensity, almost 35% of networks in Mississippi were without power, while around 14% of Louisiana's networks were disrupted.
 Of those unreachable subnets, 73% were disrupted for four weeks or longer and 57% were at "network edges were important emergency organizations such as hospitals and government agencies are mostly located".
 Extensive infrastructure damage and inaccessible areas were two explanations for the long delay in returning service.
 The company Cisco has revealed a Network Emergency Response Vehicle (NERV), a truck that makes portable communications possible for emergency responders despite traditional networks being disrupted.

 A second way natural disasters destroy internet connectivity is by severing submarine cables—fiber-optic cables placed on the ocean floor that provide international internet connection.
-A sequence of undersea earthquakes cut six out of seven international cables connected to Taiwan and caused a tsunami that wiped out one of its cable and landing stations.
+A sequence of undersea earthquakes cut six out of seven international cables connected to Taiwan and caused a tsunami that wiped out one of its cables and landing stations.
 The impact slowed or disabled internet connection for five days within the Asia-Pacific region as well as between the region and the United States and Europe.

 With the rise in popularity of cloud computing, concern has grown over access to cloud-hosted data in the event of a natural disaster.
 Amazon Web Services (AWS) has been in the news for major network outages in April 2011 and June 2012.
 AWS, like other major cloud hosting companies, prepares for typical outages and large-scale natural disasters with backup power as well as backup data centers in other locations.
 AWS divides the globe into five regions and then splits each region into availability zones.
 A data center in one availability zone should be backed up by a data center in a different availability zone.
 Theoretically, a natural disaster would not affect more than one availability zone.
 This theory plays out as long as human error is not added to the mix.
 The June 2012 major storm only disabled the primary data center, but human error disabled the secondary and tertiary backups, affecting companies such as Netflix, Pinterest, Reddit, and Instagram.